-Balance Sheet Valuation is the value reported in Council's Financial Report as at 30 June, 2009 or the purchase price for investments purchased post 30/08/09 Capital Guaranteed note if held to maturity.

-The Balance sheet Valuation is the Market Value as at 30/08/09 plus additions is
+Balance Sheet Valuation is the value reported in Coulucit's Financial Report as at 30 June, 2009 or the purchase price for investments purchased post 30/06/69 Capital Guaranteed note if held to maturity The Balance sheet Valuation is the Market Value as at 30/07/00 plus additions loss redemptions during the year.
+Latest setimates based on information provided by Investment managers and prior period performance.
+Market Value is the Capital Value of the Investment and any accrual of Incomo.
+These investments were redeemed during the poincid and impact on the interest return for the period.
+They are not part of the Balance of Investment Heid.
+These Outparties & Products are authorised under the Minister Order and require no minimum Credit Rating.